Enrolling your Child at St Anthony's

 Parents will be contacted by our Office Manager, Yvonne Small at least four weeks prior to their child starting school.
 Up to three visits will be scheduled, at times that suit both parents and the teacher.
-Ideally, these visits will take place in the morning (8.45am to 1pm) so the child can see how the classroom programme works as well as school routines.
+Ideally, the first visit will take place in the morning (8.45am to 1pm) and the second visit a full day (8.45am to 2.55pm) so the child can see how the classroom programme works as well as school routines.

 A Transition Morning is held in Term 4 for all exisiting and newly accepted students.
 This gives both parents and students an opportunity to meet with teachers and familiarise themselves with the school and their new class.

 Puts things away after finishing with them

 Takes off coats / jackets / polar fleeces without help